mkang85/All_Time_100_Novels/README copy.md

+# All_Time_100_Novels
+CLI Data Gem project - allows you to select and find out info about Time Magazine's 100 Novels

 # AllTime100Novels

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/All_Time_100_Novels`.
 To experiment with that code, run `bin/console` for an interactive prompt.